-- Place the shrimps in a deep bowl and cover them with cold water.
+- Place the shrimp in a deep bowl and cover them with cold water.
 Add 2 tbsp vinegar and let them sit for 10 minutes.
-Strain them and wash with exra water.
-(If you are using frozen shrimps, do this when they are completely defrosted)
+Strain them and wash with some extra water.
+(If you are using frozen shrimp, do this when they are completely defrosted)

-- Melt the butter in a deep pot and add the shrimps.
+- Melt the butter in a deep pot and add the shrimp.
 Stir and sauté for 2-3 minutes.
 Add salt, bay leaves, and cinnamon stick.

-- Add 1 liter of water and cover the pot.
+- Add 1 litre of water and cover the pot.
 Add red paprika powder.
 Let it boil and then reduce the temperature to medium.
-Cook for 10 minutes with the lod on.
+Cook for 10 minutes covered with a lid.

-- Beat the yolks with all the remaining spices in a small bowl and slowly add bit by bit of the hot soup with a ladle.
-Keep beating the yolks with a whisk.
+- Beat the yolks with all the remaining spices in a small bowl and slowly add bit by bit of the hot soup to the yolks with a ladle.
+Keep beating with a whisk.